R3DRUN3/cyberhall/CTF/flaws-cloud/README.md

 > **Note**
-> All challenges are dependent on one another so procede in order.
+> All challenges are dependent on one another so proceed in order.

 <details>
 <summary>CHALLENGE 1</summary>